 We believe that our existing cash, cash equivalents and investments, and restricted cash as of December 31, 2018, together with the net proceeds from our recent follow-on offering in January 2019, will enable us to fund our operating expenses and capital expenditure requirements into the first quarter of 2020.
 The current operating plan accounts for funding in preparation for the planned Phase 3 clinical program for SEL-212.
 However, prior to beginning the Phase 3 clinical program, we expect to conduct the planned head-to-head Phase 2 trial against Krystexxa.
-We believe that we have the financial resources to complete the planned head-to-head Phase 2 trial against Krystexxa.
-We believe that we have the financial resources to complete planned Phase 3 program for SEL-212.
+We believe that we have the financial resources to complete the planned head-to-head Phase 2 trial against Krystexxa, but will require an additional equity offering or other external sources of capital to conduct the planned Phase 3 program for SEL-212.
 We have based this estimate on assumptions that may prove to be wrong, and we could use our capital resources sooner than we currently expect.
 Because of the uncertainty in securing additional capital, we have concluded that substantial doubt exists with respect to our ability to continue as a going concern within one year after the date of the filing of this Annual Report on Form 10-K.